s14145/SpringBoot_RESTAPI_MongoDB/README.md

 5. Threaddump: http://localhost:6067/actuator/threaddump
 6. Heapdump: http://localhost:6067/actuator/headdump

-The REST endpoint exposed by this application are:
+The REST endpoints exposed by this application are:
 1. POST Person : http://localhost:6066/api/v1/persons
 2. GET Person Start With FirstName : http://localhost:6066/api/v1/persons (Provide request param in body using "form-data" and key as firstName and value as {firstName})
 3. GET Person By Age : http://localhost:6066/api/v1/persons/ages (Provide request param in body using "form-data" and 1. key as minAge and value as {minAge} and 2. key as maxAge and value as {maxAge})